Lindisfarne: St Cuthbert's Isle (Hobthrush)

+The name "Hobthrush" relates to Hob (folklore) – the similarly named "Hob-trush" is also found in North Yorkshire.
+It is possible that the name was introduced by migrant workers while working on Holy Island.

 Lindisfarne Castle

 Lindisfarne Castle was built in 1550, around the time that Lindisfarne Priory went out of use, and stones from the priory were used as building material.
 It is very small by the usual standards, and was more of a fort.
 The castle sits on the highest point of the island, a whinstone hill called Beblowe.

 After Henry VIII suppressed the priory, his troops used the remains as a naval store.
 In 1542 Henry VIII ordered the Earl of Rutland to fortify the site against possible Scottish invasion.
-Sir John Harington and the Master Mason of Berwick started to plan to build two earth bulwarks, although the Rutland advised the use of stone from the abbey.
-In September 1544 a Scottish fleet led by John Barton in the Mary Willoughby theatened the English coast.
-It was thought the Scottish ships might try to burn Lindisfarne, so orders were given to repair the old decayed bulwark or blockhouse at Holy Island.
+Sir John Harington and the Master Mason of Berwick started to plan to build two earth bulwarks, although Rutland advised the use of stone from the priory.
+In September 1544 a Scottish fleet led by John Barton in the Mary Willoughby threatened the English coast.
+It was thought the Scottish ships might try to burn Lindisfarne, so orders were given to repair the decayed bulwark or blockhouse at Holy Island.

 By December 1547, Ralph Cleisbye, Captain of the fort, had guns including a wheel-mounted demi-culverin, two brass sakers, a falcon, and another fixed demi-culverin.
 However, Beblowe Crag itself was not fortified until 1549 and Sir Richard Lee saw only a decayed platform and turf rampart there in 1565.
-Elizabeth I then had work carried out on the fort, strengthening it and providing gun platforms for the new developments in artillery technology.
+Elizabeth I then had work carried out on the fort, strengthening it and providing gun platforms for the developments in artillery technology.
 When James VI and I came to power in England, he combined the Scottish and English thrones, and the need for the castle declined.
 At that time the castle was still garrisoned from Berwick and protected the small Lindisfarne Harbour.

 During the Jacobite rising of 1715 the Earl of Mar (later commander of the Jacobite army) planned for a Franco-Spanish invasion of North-East England to link up with indigenous Jacobites and the Scottish army marching south.
-The Holy Island was regarded by Mar as the ideal place for a landing.
+Holy Island was regarded by Mar as the ideal place for a landing.
 The following day, however, he decided on a more southerly landing.